Trade directory · Fresno metro · California

 Q/01

-What license do I need for landscaping work in Fresno, CA?
+What license do I need to work as a landscaping contractor in Fresno, CA?

-You need a California C-27 Landscaping Contractor license for any landscaping work over $500, including labor and materials.
-This requires passing both the Law & Business exam and the C-27 trade exam, plus demonstrating 4 years of experience.
-Source: California Contractors State License Board.
+You need a C-27 Landscaping Contractor license from the California Contractors State License Board (CSLB).
+This requires passing both the Law & Business exam and the C-27 trade-specific exam, plus demonstrating 4 years of experience in the trade.

 Q/02